mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

       <!-- <finalize></finalize> -->
       </suite>

 **Users should be aware that the additional debugging output slows down model runs.
-It is recommended to reduce the forecast length (as often done for debugging purposes) or increase the walltime limit to debug efficiently.**
+It is recommended to reduce the forecast length (as often done for debugging purposes) or increase the walltime limit to debug efficiently.
+Other options to reduce the size of the output written to stdout/stderr is to use fewer MPI tasks, no OpenMP threading, or to set the blocksize such that each MPI task only has one block.**

 ---------------------------------------------------------------------------
 How to customize the debugging schemes and the output for arrays in the UFS